 shows, a 9' high sectional berm is maneuvered into place at the bottom

 of the screen.
-Head to the page about the stage for data on various screen sizes previously used at the theatre.
+Head to the page about the projection booth for data on various screen sizes previously used at the theatre.

 displays, and other merchandising going on in the forecourt for decades.